mohan-nbs-ont/pg_replicate/pg_replicate/README.md

-# Replicate table between src and dst tables using tx id(unique sequence)
+# Replicate a table between source and destination databases

-* tables should have a unique sequence id (int) value that can be used to replicate tuples to another database/table.
+* Source table should have a unique sequence id (int) value that can be used to replicate data to a destination database/table.
-* batches of data is extracted from the source database and inserted into destination database
+* Batches of data is extracted from the source database and inserted into destination database
-* batches use go routines so they are independent of each other
+* Uses go routines per batch so they are independent of each other

-* details are in
+* Details:

 `RFC_2021_01_04_Copy_large_tables_from_billing_database`

+## To build

 ```
-mv pg_go_replicate.go main.go
-go mod init pg_go_replicate
+go mod init pg_replicate
 go mod tidy

+go fmt
-go build
+CGO_ENABLED=0 go build -trimpath -ldflags "-s -w"
-./pg_go_replicate
 ```

+## Setup

-* use env variable
+* Create and export environment variable for the database
+* Used by the application

 ```
 SRC_DB_URL=postgres://testdb_owner:welcome@127.0.0.83:5432/testdb?sslmode=disable